-The launch of ChatGPT5.0 allows for the use of it in 'study mode' allowing for a shift in the emphasis of using Gen AI to 'provide answers' towards using it as a 'study coach'.
+There has been a flurry of activity in the Gen Au space of relevance to teaching and learning.
+First up was the launch of ChatGPT5.0 which allows for the use of it in 'study mode', This allowsa for a shift in the emphasis of using Gen AI to 'provide answers' towards using it as a 'study coach'.

 The above join University of Sydney's Cogniti as possibilities for teachers and learners to move towards personalised learning environments.
 There is also a recent start up - Wild Zebra - which provisions personalised tutors to students.